tirlibibi17/r_excel-stuff/f9ej2n/README.md

 Requirements: Windows, Excel 2016 or higher, or Excel 2010/2013 with the Power Query add-in installed.

-Note: this is based on my [PQ Template](https://github.com/tirlibibi17/excel-pq/tree/master/PQ%20Template) and uses the recently added RegexMatch function ^yay!
+Note: this is based on my [PQ Template](https://github.com/tirlibibi17/excel-pq/tree/master/PQ%20Template) and uses the recently added RegexMatch function (yay!)